panzerdp/dmitripavlutin.com/content/posts/135-dynamic-import/index.md

 ## 3. When to use dynamic import

-I recommend using dynamic import when importing relatively big size modules conditionally.
-E.g. one time you might need the module, other time not.
+I recommend using dynamic import when importing big modules, conditionally.

+E.g. you might use the module from time to time, depending on runtime conditions.
 Or you might want to load different big modules, also depending on certain runtime conditions.

 ```javascript
 async function execBigModule(condition) {